 The AGP report helps you see trends in your patients’ numbers using a single page report, providing actionable data to help in shared decision-making discussions within your clinic.
 We believe that data is a valuable part of clinical relationships and communication.

 The AGP single page report gives you a simple, standardized report for use in the clinic and between visits for every device.
-Helping move us towards the ultimate goal of easy to use data...
+Helping move us toward the ultimate goal of easy to use data...

 * Please click on the image above to view detailed report